essex-lab/grand/README.md

 ### Citing _grand_

 The _grand_ module is released under the MIT licence.
-If results from this module contribute to a publication, we only ask that you cite Ref.
-1, below.
+If results from this module contribute to a publication, we ask that you cite Refs.
+1 and 2, below.
-A publication describing the implementation of grand canonical nonequilibrium candidate Monte Carlo (GCNCMC) is currently being prepared for submission - the citation details will be made available when possible.
+Ref.
+1 discusses the initial implemention while ref.
+2 discusses the implementation and testing of the non-equilibrium moves.
 Additional references describing the theory upon which the GCMC implemention in _grand_ are also provided below (Refs.
-2-3).
+3-4).

 ### Contributors